-Our named executive officers for the year ended December 31, 2022, consisting of our principal executive officer, the next two most highly compensated executive officers as of December 31, 2022 and our other executive officer who would have qualified as a named executive officer but for the fact that he was not serving as an executive officer as of December 31, 2022, were:
+Our named executive officers for the year ended December 31, 2023, consisting of our principal executive officer and our next two most highly compensated executive officers as of December 31, 2023 were:

-- R. Erik Holmlin, Ph.D., our Chief Executive Officer; - · Mark Oldakowski, our Chief Operating Officer; - · Alka Chaubey, Ph.D., FACMG, our Chief Medical Officer; and - · Soheil Shams, Ph.D., our former Chief Informatics Officer.
+- R. Erik Holmlin, Ph.D., our Chief Executive Officer; - Mark Oldakowski, our Chief Operating Officer; and - Alka Chaubey, Ph.D., FACMG, our Chief Medical Officer.

-The following section provides an overview of the 2022 executive compensation decisions for our named executive officers.
-The compensation decisions described in the tables and narrative below were made in 2022 or in early 2023.
+The following section provides an overview of the 2023 executive compensation decisions for our named executive officers.